zchrissirhcz/cmake_examples/06_sanitizers/thread_sanitizer_example/README.md

 ## Intro
 This example is based on the example code from [tsan official wiki](https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual), with modification for more easy to reproduce and resolve multithread data race bug.

-Currently only works on Linux due to use of pthread instead of `std::thread`.
+Currently this demo only works on Linux due to use of `pthread` instead of `std::thread`.

 ## Usage
 ```cmake